A Multimodal Depth-Aware Method For Embodied Reference Understanding: Introduction

+Earlier works utilize gaze and pointing cue to identify focus of attention \cite{stiefelhagen1999gaze, stiefelhagen2001estimating, stiefelhagen2004natural, waibe112005chil}.
+Later, the ERU task, which incorporates nonverbal cues to resolve referential ambiguity, was formulated with proposed YouRefIt benchmark in \cite{chen2021yourefit}, where saliency and pose features were used to capture pointing direction, and was later enhanced with depth-based reasoning \cite{shi2022spatial} and “virtual-touch-lines” connecting eye and fingertip \cite{li2023understanding}.
+While \cite{oyama2023exophora} uses the pointing cue to improve the detection performance of referent, \cite{constantin2022interactive, constantin2023multimodal} employ pointing detection in a cascaded system for multimodal robot dialog to detect referent.
+More recent works adopt transformer-based multimodal detectors extend ERU into 3D embodied settings through benchmarks such as ScanERU \cite{lu2024scaneru} and Ges3ViG \cite{mane2025ges3vig}.
+Moreover, Referring Expression Comprehension (REC) \cite{kazemzadeh2014referitgame,yu2018mattnet,gao2024clip,liu2024grounding,gu2021open,zareian2021open,beyer2024paligemma} can also be relevant.
+Despite these advances, most ERU methods still overlook the explicit modeling of the pointing line and depth, leaving text as the dominant cue.
+Consequently, they struggle in ambiguous or cluttered scenes where pointing and depth information could provide disambiguation.
 In this paper, we propose a novel approach to improve ERU by leveraging complementary training strategies and a depth-aware ensemble mechanism.
 First, we apply text data augmentation during training to enhance the model’s generalization capacity.
 Second, we incorporate estimated depth maps as additional input, as depth information can provide useful spatial cues.
 However, we observe that combining depth with augmentation in a single model does not yield consistent improvements, since depth can both help and hinder performance depending on the scene.
 To address this, we train two parallel models: one with augmented text data and one with normal text (no augmentation) but with depth input.
 Finally, we introduce a depth-aware decision module (DADM) that integrates the predictions of the two models.
 Specifically, the final output is selected as the bounding box closest to the predicted pointing line out of the predicted bounding boxes from two models, enabling more robust and accurate target object detection.
 Our contributions are as follows.
 (1) We propose LLM-based text augmentation for ERU, significantly improving target detection.
 (2) We introduce a depth-aware ERU model to address failures caused by missing depth cues.
 (3) We design a depth-aware decision module that combines augmented and depth-aware models for robust predictions.
 (4) We achieve state-of-the-art results on two benchmarks, supported by extensive ablation studies.